Olgy1/MilkDispense/README.md

 ### 💡 Usage Example

 Set up a dispenser with an empty bucket facing a cow.
 When activated with redstone, it will collect milk from the cow.

+## 📖 License

+This mod is open-source and distributed under the MIT license.
+See the [LICENSE](./LICENSE.txt) file for more details.

+Note: Only the original template files from the [NeoForged MDK](https://github.com/NeoForged/MDK) are also covered by the MIT license under their original terms.

 ---